A Touch Closer

 shouting sweaty, swearing machines

-through red clouds of whinnying snorting dust
+red clouds of whinnying snorting dust

 round a treed hollow